12 Different Types of Owls in Ohio

 Barred Owls are monogamous and usually stay together throughout their lifetime.
 They build their nests in cavities in trees, old barns, abandoned buildings, and even chimneys.
 They usually lay 3-7 eggs, and the chicks hatch after about 28 days.

-Once they hatch, the chicks will stay with their parents until they are old enough to fly on their own.
+Once they hatch, the chicks stay with their parents until they are old enough to fly alone.
 Barred Owls are protected by law in Ohio, and hunting or capturing them is illegal.

 2. Great Horned Owl